Dale Lodge Hotel

-Dale Lodge Hotel in Grasmere is a building of historical significance.
-It was built in the early 1800s and was a private residence until about 1900.
-It was used mainly by the Townsend-Farquhar family and particularly by the two dowager ladies Lady Maria Farquhar followed by her daughter in law Lady Erica Farquhar.
-When the second Lady Farquhar died the property was sold and it became a hotel.
+Dale Lodge is a historic hotel in the village of Grasmere, in the English county of Cumbria.
+It was built in the early 1800s, and was a private residence until about 1900.
+It was used mainly by the Townsend-Farquhar family, particularly by the two dowager ladies, Lady Maria Farquhar, followed by her daughter in law, Lady Erica Farquhar.
+When the second Lady Farquhar died, the property was sold and it became a hotel.